 - UI Testing: Used to ensure those interface elements (menu options, buttons, settings, navigational features) work exactly as expected

 - Services Testing: Used to ensure that the software provides all necessary services online and offline.

 - Performance Testing: Used to ensure that the software performs well under different conditions – low connectivity, during incoming calls, low battery, etc.

 - Security Testing: Used to ensure that the software protects user information in all circumstances

-- Installation Tests: This is mostly applicable to mobile apps, not websites.
+- Installation Tests: This is mainly applicable to mobile apps, not websites.
 It is used to ensure that the app correctly installs on a device.

-The mobile testing tools listed below can be used to test the behavior of websites as well as mobile apps.
+The mobile testing tools listed below can be used to test the behavior of websites and mobile apps.

-Just to emphasize the point, here is a list of things one can test on real devices but not on emulators and simulators:
+Here is a list of things one can test on Real Devices but not on Emulators/Simulators:

 - Low battery, battery drainage, abrupt power off